mutwirimwenda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. [esreveR](./21-reverse) - Reverse input.
 22. [DJ Cut Killer](./22-users_and_homes) - Display all users and their home directories, sorted by users (based on the `/etc/passwd` file).
+23. [Empty casks make the most noise](./100-empty_casks) - Find all empty files and directories in CWD and all sub-directories.
+Only the names of the files and directories displayed (not the entire path).
+Hidden files listed.
+One file name per line.
+The listing ends with a new line.
+No use of `basename`, `grep`, `egrep`, `fgrep` or `rgrep`.